 - Heart disease and cancer

 The HIV epidemic in comparison to other Kosovo diseases is relatively small.
 In 2013, a total of 2,857 HIV tests were carried out on people based on the clinical indication or risk group, in contrast to the population of 1.8 million.
 However, there is no detailed information on the reasons for testing, nor is there any data collected on testing and risk groups.
-Around 65 percent of HIV-positive individuals refused to follow up diagnoses and treatment.
-Unfortunately, the governmental and societal effort to reduce HIV in Kosovo is at very low level.
+Around 65% of HIV-positive individuals refused to follow up diagnoses and treatment.
+Unfortunately, the governmental and societal effort to reduce HIV in Kosovo is at a very low level.

 The Kosovo Federation of Health Syndicate is dedicated to developing the legal structure needed for further processing with health insurance law.
-Today, the majority of Kosovo inhabitants still consider health insurance as an expensive privilege and only 2 percent of the population is covered by private health insurance.
+Today, the majority of Kosovo inhabitants still consider health insurance as an expensive privilege and only 2% of the population is covered by private health insurance.
 Future healthcare reforms are aimed to prevent Kosovo diseases from spreading.

 – Yana Emets